percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 [EVEREST-1399](https://perconadev.atlassian.net/browse/EVEREST-1399) Issue with Resource per Node Selection in Database Creation

-[EVEREST-1400](https://perconadev.atlassian.net/browse/EVEREST-1400) \[UI\] Number of shards and configuration servers should be defined based on number of database nodes

 [EVEREST-1407](https://perconadev.atlassian.net/browse/EVEREST-1407) \[RBAC\] A user that is not added in the rbac config \(not having permissions\) can access certain information on Everest

 [EVEREST-1414](https://perconadev.atlassian.net/browse/EVEREST-1414) \[operator\] Do not modify labels not handled by the everest-operator

-[EVEREST-1422](https://perconadev.atlassian.net/browse/EVEREST-1422) Restore of a mongodb sharded backup to a new database failed

 [EVEREST-1430](https://perconadev.atlassian.net/browse/EVEREST-1430) Unable to return to the namespace settings page after upgrading the database operator in the Percona Everest GUI.